greenelab/continuous_analysis/readme.md

           jupyter nbconvert --to html --execute ./Wercker_Plotting.ipynb
 ~~~

+* Create a personal access token in github (Personal settings -> Personal access tokens -> generate new token -> give it repo access)

-* Set an environment variable in Wercker
+* Set an environment variable in Wercker to push results to github (example used git_publish_key)

 * Push results to github